A 'Dumpcano' in the Canadian Arctic Has Been Burning for Eight Weeks

 It happens nearly every other month.
 But not like this.
 The last big Dumpcano in 2010 took 36 days and three 800 thousand gallons of water to extinguish.
 (Even the famed tire fire that put Hagersville, Ontario on the map only burned for 17 days.)
 And this Dumpcano is five-times the size of that Dumpcano.

 As I write, the flames are gone but Dumpcano smolders in the way you might imagine a post-eruption volcanic landscape, sort of a giant pile of smoking ash.
 As a resident, I can vouch that most days, if the wind is blowing away from town, it is simply out of smell, out of mind.
 (Prevailing winds are north–south whereas the dump sits west of town.)
 If the plume drifts across town, homes, offices and schools fill with a plastic-y campfire scent.
-It is god-awful.The upshot: the pile, once 130 feet and 525 feet across, has now two months later, reduced sizably to about a two-story football field.
+It is god-awful.The upshot: the pile, once 39 metres and 160 metres across, has now two months later, reduced sizably to about a two-story football field.

 Not only is Dumpcano one of the northern-most dump fires on the planet and Nunavut’s longest-lasting dump fire, it is also in the rare category (less-than-five percent) of dump fires borne of a spontaneous combustion.
 Unlike some landfill fires sparked by arson or accident, Dumpcano began as naturally as a dump fire can.
 As Patrick Foss-Smith from the online industry publication Waste Management World explains: “a buried heat source, resulting from biological decomposition or chemical oxidation [can] produce a rise in temperature.”
 It can ignite virtually anything.
 Mercury batteries or rags coated in aluminum paint or dregs of flammable alcohol or bug spray.